 Far from any road, Cloud Peak Wilderness features over two dozen glacier cut walls and spires towering over the high plains – one of the most pristine alpine destinations in the western US.
 We’re keen on keeping it that way, minimizing our footprint as we explore the spectacular mountaineering and alpine climbing in this area.
 Our guides work to keep climbers safe and reduce their impact in hope of preserving this pristine environment for generations to come.

-We offer three alpine adventures for a range of ability levels:
+We offer three custom alpine climbing trips in the Bighorn Mountains for a range of ability levels:

-- Day trip of climbing on Thundercloud Arête at Lost Twin Lakes
+- Day of alpine rock climbing on Thundercloud Arête

 - Multi-day climbing trip on the Southeast Arête of Cloud Peak

 Yearning for the freedom of the hills?
 Look no further than this trek through the South Piney Creek Valley and up the imposing flanks of the Bighorns’ highest peak.
 No previous mountaineering experience is required for this 3-4 day trip, but a solid base of hiking fitness, camping experience, and a willingness to wander far away from civilization are all musts.